Userfound404/Tic-Tac-Toe-with-Monte-Carlo-Tree-Search/README.md

 ### demo
 ![image](https://user-images.githubusercontent.com/97509220/223643003-d4f9d3c7-a5b0-4807-ab78-13baf3a22e96.png)

-This code is part of the original repositary - https://github.com/foersterrobert/AlphaZeroFromScratch
+This code is part of the original repository - https://github.com/foersterrobert/AlphaZeroFromScratch